King Zhuangxiang of Qin

+King Zhuangxiang of Qin (281– 6 July 247 BCE), personal name Ying Yiren (嬴異人), Ying Ziyi or Ying Zichu, was a king of the state of Qin.
+He was the father and predecessor of Qin Shi Huang, who would later unify China proper and become China's first emperor.
+He was posthumously honored as a Taishang Huang by the Qin dynasty.

 Life

-Yiren was born to Lord Anguo, the second son and heir apparent of King Zhaoxiang, and Lord Anguo's concubine Lady Xia.
+Yiren was born to Lord Anguo, the second son and heir apparent of King Zhaoxiang, and his concubine Lady Xia (夏姬).
 He was chosen to serve as a political hostage in the Kingdom of Zhao.
-In Handan (the capital of Zhao) he met a merchant, Lü Buwei, who saw Yiren as extraordinary and detected in him the potential to become the king of Qin in the future.
+In Handan, the capital of Zhao, he met a merchant, Lü Buwei, who saw Yiren as extraordinary and detected in him the potential to become the king of Qin in the future.
 Lü Buwei treated Yiren well and presented his concubine Lady Zhao to Yiren.
 Lady Zhao later bore Yiren a son, Ying Zheng.